 - A. Measure the total square footage of the pool's interior surface (walls and floor).
-Include extra material for steps, benches and swim outs. - B. Under ideal conditions use 25 square feet per bag to calculate number of bags, resurface projects use 22 square feet per bag as a cushion for variations.
-More material will be required for a rougher shell.
-Use 18 square feet per bag for Pearl and Golden Pearl due to the larger aggregate size. - C. Always add 5% to 10% more bags to allow for error.
+Include extra material for steps, benches and swim outs. - B. Determine the required number of bags by using 18 square feet per bag for the average pool.
+More material will be required for a rougher shell. - C. Always add 5% to 10% more bags to allow for error.
 It will not be possible to match areas plastered later due to shortages on the job site.
-Always take more material than you need.
+Always take more than you need.